 This program will prepare students for entry-level work in secondary schools, colleges and universities, sports medicine clinics, professional sports programs, industrial settings, and other healthcare environments.
-The curriculum is designed to meet certification and accreditation standards set forth by the National Athletic Trainers' Association Board of Certification (NATABOC) and the Commission on Accreditation of Athletic Training Education (CAATE).
+The curriculum is designed to meet certification and accreditation standards set forth by the Board of Certification for the Athletic Trainer (BOC) and the Commission on Accreditation of Athletic Training Education (CAATE).
 The program is currently accredited by CAATE.
-Students who complete the ATEP will receive a Bachelor of Science (B.S.) degree in Kinesiology, and will meet the requirements to sit for the NATABOC Examination.
+Students who complete the ATEP will receive a Bachelor of Science (B.S.) degree in Kinesiology, and will meet the requirements to sit for the BOC Examination.
 Certification is required to practice athletic training in most states.